daltonbr/CppSeries/034-Const/Const.md

 [Video](https://www.youtube.com/watch?v=4fJBrditnJU&index=34&list=PLlrATfBNZ98dudnM48yfGUldqGD0S4FFb)

-`const` is a keyword in cpp that 'promises' to not change something. this thing will be 'constant' =) You can break that promises too.
+`const` is a keyword in cpp that 'promises' to not change something. this thing will be 'constant' =) You can break those promises too.

 ```cpp
 #include <iostream>